Cameron Lindley: Return to Indy Eleven (2023 – present)

 On December 1, 2022, Lindley made the move back to his former club Indy Eleven ahead of the 2023 season.
 Lindley made 36 total appearances in his return season to Indianapolis, including 33 USL Championship appearances, two US Open Cup appearances, and playing all 90 minutes of Indy Eleven's 5–0 loss to Charleston Battery in the 2023 USL Championship Playoffs.

 Indy Eleven announced that Lindley would remain with the team for the 2024 season on November 17, 2023.
 He ended the season with 32 total league and cup appearances for the team, helping the Eleven reach the semifinals of the U.S. Open Cup for the first time in the club's history, defeating MLS side Atlanta United FC in the process.
 Indy Eleven announced on November 20, 2024, that Lindley would remain with the club for a third consecutive season.

 Lindley scored his second goal for Indy on June 4, 2025, in a 1–0 victory over Birmingham Legion FC.
 The game also marked his 80th league appearance for the club across his two stints.
 Lindley made his 100th career appearance for Indy on August 2, 2025, in a 1–3 loss to Tampa Bay Rowdies, becoming the fifth player in the team's history to make 100 or more appearances.

 International career

 Lindley has represented the United States internationally at various youth levels.

 On March 19, 2019, Lindley was selected by his former Orlando City head coach Jason Kreis for the United States U23 squad for friendlies against Egypt and the Netherlands ahead of qualification for the Tokyo 2020 Olympics.

 Personal life

 Lindley's younger sister, Cassidy, is also a soccer player who played for the University of Florida, Clemson University, and the Indy Eleven W League team.
-His uncle, Tyler McCarroll, was a midfielder at Indiana.